This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 To conclude, Air plants have an exciting growth cycle.
 You might think your plant will eventually die, but that only happens after it grows some plantlets for you.

 The colorful flowering stage of the Air plants ends with a new plant, so it’s not exactly the end of your plant.
 The article’s tips will help you maximize the natural growth cycle and preserve your precious Air plant.
-You can select any plant from our list of 20 Air Plants to Grow at Home and start your collection of Air plants.
+You can select any plant from our list of 20 Air Plants to Grow at Home and start your collection of Air Plants.